 Gulf Shores, Al. 354 miles.
 Gulf Shores and Orange Beach combine for 32 miles of white sandy shoreline.
 Quartz from the Appalachian Mountains collected along the coast, creating a sand soft to the touch.
 Choose between busy beaches near the town center, or quieter beaches to the west.

 Wilmington, NC.
 416 miles.
 Three island-beaches call this historic southern city home.
 Carolina Beach calls to families, with events and a festive boardwalk.
 Kure Beach offers a relaxed pace with a fishing pier and aquarium.
 Watersports and an active social scene set the tone at Wrightsville Beach.

 Daytona Beach, Fl.
 433 miles.
-Called the Original American Beach, it's more than college kids on spring break.
-Try the roller coaster at the Boardwalk & Pier, or cool off while sauntering through the new $13 million art museum, the Cici and Hyatt Brown Museum of Art.
-Find zip lining, golf, and Florida's tallest lighthouse.
+Called the Original American Beach, it’s more than college kids on spring break.
+Visit the Boardwalk & Pier, or cool off while sauntering through the new $13 million art museum, the Cici and Hyatt Brown Museum of Art.
+Find zip lining, golf, and Florida’s tallest lighthouse.
 No wonder this city was chosen as Best Florida Attraction.

 New Smyrna Beach, Fl.
 450 miles.
 13 miles of beach regularly attract surfers, offering some of the best wave action on the Eastern Seaboard.
 Just like Daytona, visitors can drive on the beach for a unique way to explore.
 No worries, there are traffic-free zones for families.
 Additional maritime fun includes kayaking, boating, river cruises and more.